-Fourteen months later, Dasho oversaw a limited SVAT analysis of the excess voltage on the farm and reported that there was no severe stray voltage.
-However, Penterman believed that the report presented by Dasho was not consistent with the findings of the tests conducted on the farm and decided to file a suit against WEPCO.
+Fourteen months later, Dasho oversaw a limited SVAT analysis of the farm’s excess voltage and reported no severe stray voltage.
+However, Penterman believed that the report Dasho presented was inconsistent with the findings of the tests conducted on the farm and decided to file a suit against WEPCO.

 Penterman claimed that WEPCO deprived him of his rights to procedural due process.
 Among many allegations, Penterman alleged that Dasho, working together with WEPCO, failed to ensure PSC procedures for identifying and measuring stray voltage.
 In retaliation, Dasho filed a motion to dismiss the complaint, stating that the complaint failed to mention any claim on which relief could be granted.

 After assessing the facts of the case, the court found that there was no claim against Dasho and that Dasho was also entitled to qualified immunity from Penterman’s constitutional claims.
 The protection offered by the due process clause is only triggered if state action violates the constitutional protection of life and property.